Every hot stock chills out – at least for a while.

 The best investment is almost never the sexiest or even beer-goggle justifiable investment.
 It’s the boring, rock-solid Dividend Aristocrat stock that everyone forgot about, it’s the REIT that none of your buddies has heard of, or it’s the commision-free ETF that pursues a passive index strategy.
 It’s usually the one that nobody you know has even considered.

-So when that next familiar, hot, or perfect stock comes along, you’d probably be best off to stay away.
+As with any so-called personal finance shortcut – when that next familiar, hot, or perfect stock comes along, you’d probably be best off to stay away.